intermezzOS/book/src/what-kind-is-there.md

 These two kinds of operating systems are closely related, but it’s a bit harder to dig into what exactly makes them different.
-Unikernels have one easy-to-describe feature: they only one one single program at a time.
+Unikernels have one easy-to-describe feature: they only run one single program at a time.
 Exokernels are ‘more micro than micro’, but the details aren’t important right now.